jymcheong/SysmonResources/6. Sample Data/stage 2 (Get In)/3. install payloads/(Type 1) DLL loading for elevated persistence/README.md

 ![writedll](/Users/jymcheong/Documents/GitHub/SysmonResources/6.
 Sample Data/stage 2 (Get In)/3. install payloads/(Type 1) DLL loading for elevated persistence/img/writedll.png)

-Next, the Wlbsctrl.dll file is written.
+Next, the wlbsctrl.dll file is written.
 This DLL will in turn launch the Debug.bat after a reboot/start-up.

 ## Questions